craftled/pynions/docs/debugging.md

 ---
-title: "Debugging Guide"
-sidebarTitle: "Debugging"
+title: "Debugging"
+publishedAt: "2024-10-30"
+updatedAt: "2024-11-03"
-description: "Learn how to debug and troubleshoot common issues when developing plugins and workflows in Pynions, including installation problems, API errors, and testing failures."
+summary: "Learn how to debug and troubleshoot common issues when developing plugins and workflows in Pynions, including installation problems, API errors, and testing failures."
+kind: "simple"
 ---

 ## Common Issues & Solutions